 Clients benefit from Locke Lord’s culture of collaboration among practice areas and industry teams.
 The banking and finance team works closely with our bankruptcy, restructuring and insolvency, energy, insurance, corporate and real estate practices, enabling them to provide enhanced services such as security reviews and enforcement, debt refinancings and restructurings as well as acquisitions and disposals of debt portfolios.
 The team also works closely with our litigation and dispute resolution lawyers, who have extensive experience with banking and finance-related disputes throughout the United States, the United Kingdom and the world.

 By representing both finance providers and users, we easily navigate issues arising at both ends of the negotiating table.
 Members of the Banking & Finance team are consistently recognized by the leading legal directories in the United States, United Kingdom and Asia, including Chambers USA and Chambers UK and The Legal 500.
 Our lawyers serve in the Independent Bankers Association and the U.S. National Association of Bond Lawyers.
 We are recognized among Guide to the World’s Leading Project Finance Lawyers, featured in The Best Lawyers in America.
+The Firm has been ranked as a National Tier 1 and Metropolitan Tier 1 firm in Banking and Finance Law by U.S. News – Best Lawyers®.

 Many of our lawyers are CPAs or have held positions in the industry, ranging from general counsel and bank holding company director to commercial lender and realtor.
 Locke Lord team members publish regularly, teach law school courses and are active speakers and leaders in international, national, state and local industry groups.
 These organizations include the American College of Real Estate Lawyers, the American College of Mortgage Attorneys and the American Land Title Association, Lender Counsel Group.
 Locke Lord is also represented on the Conference of State Banking Supervisors and Financial Women International.